 Allow any member of the Annual General Meeting to ask additional questions.

-The incoming Chair and two elected members of the Advisory Board will conduct a closed interview process before the final Engineering Society Council meeting of the academic year to fill any remaining positions.
-The following members of the Advisory Board will be selected for two year terms:

-Two alumni members of the Engineering Society.

-Two members of the Engineering and Applied Science Faculty.

-Members selected must be ratified at the final Engineering Society Council meeting of the academic year.
+The Engineering Society membership shall ratify the Faculty and Alumni members of the Board at the Annual General Meeting.

+At the discretion of the Chair of the Board, the Faculty and Alumni candidates may be nominated at the Annual General Meeting by an Engineering Society members or be nominated by the process seen in C.2.1.

+Any Faculty or Alumni candidate that is nominated at the Annual General Meeting must be present to answer questions from the Engineering Society membership, unless they have been nominated by the outgoing Chair of the Board.

 Members of the Board must not be:

-Directors of the Society other than the Director of Services, the Director of Social Issues, and the Director of Academics.
+Directors of the;

-Managers of services of the Society.
+Managers of Services of the Society;

-Convener and Chairs of Science Formal.

-Current FREC Committee members.

 If any member of the Advisory Board were to at a later date be hired into any of the positions outlined in C.2.5, they must step down from their position on the Advisory Board.
 A replacement member would be selected by the Engineering Society at a special general meeting.
 If they held a position on the Board, that position would be re-elected at the next Board meeting.

 Responsibilities and Duties of the Officers of the Board

-The Board shall be chaired by a current student member of the Board.
+The Board shall be chaired by a general student member of the Board.

 The Chair will be elected by the incoming Board members at the final meeting of the Board in March, as outlined in C.5.1.